1994–95 Egyptian Premier League

 14 teams participated in the 1994–95 Egyptian Premier League season.
 The first team in the league was the champion, and was supposed to qualify to the African Cup of Champions Clubs, but this did not happen as Al Ahly was boycotting the CAF competitions so the Runner up Zamalek qualified instead.

-Al Ahly managed to win the league for the 24th time in the club's history.
+Al Ahly won the league for the 24th time in the club's history.